okgrow/guides/docs/NewAppSetup-CreateNewApp.md

 ### Logentries Slack Integration
 Add the Logentries Slack integration to the project's Slack channel:

-1. In the project's Slack channel, click "Add an app or integration" under "Channel Settings"
+1. In the project's Slack channel, click "Add an app" under "Channel Settings"
 1. Add the Logentries integration
 1. Copy the web hook URL
 1. Save the integration

+## ??? - Setup Database Server (MongoDB Atlas)
+MongoDB Atlas is the recommended database hosting provider.
+If you have an account, it will take about 5 minutes to setup.
+Detailed step-by-step instructions for getting setup and started can be found in our ["MongoDB Atlas Setup" blog post](https://www.okgrow.com/posts/mongodb-atlas-setup).

+1. Create a read-write user on the staging DB:
+    1. TODO: details
+1. Create a read-only user on the production DB:
+    1. TODO: details

+### ??? - Database Information Document
+Create a "database information" spreadsheet in the project's Google Drive "Development" with the database details for the staging and production databases.

+### Heroku Team
+TODO: details

 ### Staging
-1. Run the [`create-heroku-app <app-name>-staging staging`](https://github.com/okgrow/guides/blob/master/scripts/create-heroku-app) script from within the app project folder
+1. Run the [`create-heroku-app <app-name>-staging staging <heroku-team-name>`](https://github.com/okgrow/guides/blob/master/scripts/create-heroku-app) script from within the app project folder
+1. Login to Heroku
+1. Invite the client as a member for the app in the "Access" section
-1. Login to Heroku and add team members and `accounts+semaphoredeploy@okgrow.com` as collaborators on the app in the "Access" section
+1. Add team members as collaborators on the app in the "Access" section
+1. Set the `MONGO_URL` "config variable" in "Settings"
 1. Configure the Heroku Logentries add-on:
     1. Disable these notifications:
         - High response time